Andy Turner (footballer): Tottenham Hotspur

 Turner signed with Tottenham Hotspur after leaving school and recovered well enough from a broken leg to make his first-team debut under the stewardship of Terry Venables on 15 August 1992, starting in a 0–0 draw at Southampton, before he was replaced by Andy Gray on 75 minutes.
 On 5 September, he set a then-Premier League record as the division's youngest-ever goalscorer, when he scored against Everton at the age of 17 years and 166 days.
 He went on to score goals against Brentford (in the League Cup), Manchester City and Oldham Athletic to end the 1992–93 season with four goals in 21 appearances, helping "Spurs" to an eighth-place finish and run to the FA Cup semi-finals.
-However he fell out of the first-team picture under new manager Osvaldo Ardiles and featured in just one game in each of his three remaining seasons at White Hart Lane.
+However, he fell out of the first-team picture under new manager Osvaldo Ardiles.
+He featured in just one game in each of his three remaining seasons at White Hart Lane.

-On 26 August 1994, Turner joined Second Division side Wycombe Wanderers on a six-week loan and played four times for Martin O'Neill's "Choirboys".
+On 26 August 1994, Turner joined Second Division side Wycombe Wanderers on a six-week loan and played four times for Martin O'Neill's "Chairboys".
 On 10 October 1994, he was loaned out to Sammy Chung's Third Division club Doncaster Rovers, and scored two goals in five matches in a two-month stay at Belle Vue.
 On 28 November 1995, he joined Brian Horton's Huddersfield Town, who were considering signing him permanently if their limited budget would allow it.
 He scored on his debut against West Bromwich Albion at the Alfred McAlpine Stadium.
 He played a total of five First Division games for the "Terriers".
-On 28 March 1996, he was loaned out to Southend United, and went on to play six First Division games for Ronnie Whelan's "Shrimpers".
+On 28 March 1996, he was loaned out to Southend United and went on to play six First Division games for Ronnie Whelan's "Shrimpers".

 Portsmouth

 On 3 September 1996, Turner was signed by Portsmouth after manager Terry Fenwick paid a £250,000 transfer fee, authorised by chairman Terry Venables.
-He scored two goals in 27 appearances over the course of the 1996–97 season, as "Pompey" posted a seventh-place finish in the First Division.
-However Turner dislocated his ankle and tore his ligaments whilst at Fratton Park, and the resulting abnormality in his ankle hampered his career and caused him numerous related injury problems.
+He scored two goals in 27 appearances throughout the 1996–97 season, as "Pompey" posted a seventh-place finish in the First Division.
+However, Turner dislocated his ankle and tore his ligaments whilst at Fratton Park, and the resulting abnormality in his ankle hampered his career and caused him numerous related injury problems.
 He featured 18 times in the 1997–98 campaign, scoring one goal, as Portsmouth narrowly avoided relegation.

 Crystal Palace to Wolves

-On 23 October 1998, Turner was again signed by Terry Venables, who was now manager at First Division Crystal Palace; the transfer fee was £75,000.
-However he failed to break into the first-team at Selhurst Park, featuring in just two games before dropping out of contention entirely under new manager Steve Coppell.
+On 23 October 1998, Turner was again signed by Terry Venables, now manager at First Division Crystal Palace; the transfer fee was £75,000.
+However, he failed to break into the first-team at Selhurst Park, featuring in just two games before dropping out of contention entirely under new manager Steve Coppell.
 On 24 March 1999, Turner joined Colin Lee's Wolverhampton Wanderers on a free transfer, but never made it onto the pitch at Molineux.